ept/blog/src/_posts/2019-10-23-local-first-at-onward.md

 being fundamentally local and private.
 CRDTs have the potential to be a foundational technology for realizing local-first software.

-We share some of our findings from developing local-first software prototypes at the Ink &amp;
-Switch research lab over the course of several years.
+We share some of our findings from developing local-first software prototypes at the Ink&nbsp;&amp;&nbsp;Switch research lab over the course of several years.
 These experiments test the viability of CRDTs in practice, and explore the user interface challenges for this new data model.
 Lastly, we suggest some next steps for moving towards local-first software: for researchers, for app developers, and a startup opportunity for entrepreneurs.